 It’s easy enough to apply this rationale to business.
 After all, you can train skills, but you can’t teach values.
 But how do you avoid getting into this situation in the first place?
 And how do you get yourself out of it if your top-performing member of staff is a rotten apple in the cart?

-Do you know your team shares your values or are you hanging on to star performers and turning a blind eye?
-What should you and would you do about it if one of your team’s actions directly contradicted your values?
+Do you know that every member of your team shares your values every day or are you hanging on to star performers and turning a blind eye?
+What should and would you do about it if one of your team’s actions directly contradicted your values?